 Ask for full details so that you’re clear on charging structures, payment schedules, and all the costs involved before committing to anything.

-5. Check them out: how do you know if your lawyer is reputable?
+5. Check them out: how do you know if your solicitor is reputable?

 The Law Society awards accreditations to those legal practices and solicitors who meet the highest standards of technical expertise and client service.
 Not only are they good at what they do, they demonstrate care and a personal approach as well as having legal knowledge.